Sewing and Garment Construction

 - Sew a variety of complete garments using fully industrial machines

 - Opportunities for work experience and real-life clients

 - Setting up your own business option – business plans and marketing wokrshops

 - Text books, manuals, fabric supplied

 - 36 weeks

 - Mon – Thurs

-- Refer to the brochure for the course fee.
+- Refer to the prospectus for the course fee.